If have any questions, would like to see your data, or have it deleted email me at caleb@calebgamman.com

 Cookie Cookie

 First I store a cookie to check if you have seen the cookie notice.
+So that on dismiss, you don’t have to keep seeing it.
 This is basically pointless, but it does let me do a cookie notice without it annoying everyone every time they visit the site.

 Embeds